neuronsimulator/nrn/docs/hoc/programming/errors.rst

         is most easily done when running under gdb.
 For a parallel model, one can combine with coredump_on_error and, to force a coredump on abort(), use the bash command 'ulimit -c unlimited'.

+    Note:
+        The normal trap for exp(x) for x > 700 in mod files becomes a floating exception when x is out of range.

 ----

 .. function:: show_errmess_always